 First, you make sure you have adequate savings, as mentioned above.
 Six months’ salary is recommended.
 Then begin your investments as safely as possible.
 Make sure you’re not using money that should be reserved for necessities.
 Money to be invested should be able to be put aside each payday or each month without imperiling any of the expenses you regularly encounter.

-Once your investment has begun to pay off and you feel confident that your nest egg is large enough to be secure, you can begin diversifying and dipping into a broader array of investments.
+Once your investment has begun to pay off, and you feel confident that your nest egg is large enough to be secure, you can begin diversifying and dipping into a broader array of investments.
 The markets, including stocks and even some bonds, move up and down in value.
 They can pay off in a big way, but they can also lose value and cost you quickly and substantially.
 Time is the biggest factor.
-If you have years of investment in front of you, history tells us you probably will be able to absorb investment losses in the valid belief that those losses will be restored and, eventually, may be dramatically reversed.
-If you are not actually just starting out in your professional life but you are new to investing, to feel confident in dabbling in riskier enterprises you should be at least 15 or 20 years from retirement.
+If you have years of investment in front of you, history tells us you probably will be able to absorb investment losses in the valid belief that those losses will be restored and, eventually, may be reversed.
+If you are not actually just starting out in your professional life, but you are new to investing, to feel confident in dabbling in riskier enterprises you should be at least 15 or 20 years from retirement.
 That will give you a better chance of having enough time to regain your balance after any stumbles.

 Young investors should always bear in mind that their greatest asset is their age and their future.
 If you have enough money now to devote expendable income to your future, there is plenty of future to offer the promise of eventual return.
 You shouldn’t necessarily rejoice over a short-term jump in the value of your holdings, but neither should you fret over a drop.
-Over years, the markets have consistently delivered handsome profits for those who have stayed with them.
-Please note: Historical performance is not an indicator of future returns.
+Over the years, the markets have delivered profits for those who have stayed with them.
+Please note: historical performance is not an indicator of future returns.

 Time is most definitely on your side.